-I. Case Style IN THE CIRCUIT COURT OF THE JUDICIAL CIRCUIT, IN AND FOR COUNTY, FLORIDA Case No.: Judge: Petitioner and Respondent II.
+I. Case Style IN THE CIRCUIT COURT OF THE JUDICIAL CIRCUIT, IN AND FOR COUNTY, FLORIDA Case No.: Judge: Petitioner, and Respondent.
+II.
 Type of Action/Proceeding.
 Place a check beside the proceeding you are initiating.
-If you are simultaneously filing more than one type of proceeding against the same opposing party, such as a modification and an enforcement proceeding, complete a separate cover sheet for each action being filed.
-If you are reopening a case, choose one of the three options below it.
+If you ar filing more than one type of proceeding (such as a modification and an enforcemen proceeding) against the same party at the same time, then you must complete a separat cover sheet for each action being filed.
+If you are reopening a case, choose one of the thre options below it.
 (A) Initial Action/Petition (B) Reopening Case 1 Modification/Supplemental Petition 2 Motion for Civil Contempt/Enforcement 3 Other III.
 Type of Case.
 If the case fits more than one type of case, select the most definitive.
 (A) Simplified Dissolution of Marriage (B) Dissolution of Marriage (C) Domestic Violence (D) Dating Violence (E) Repeat Violence (F) Sexual Violence (G) Stalking (H) Support IV-D (Department of Revenue, Child Support Enforcement) (I) Support Non-IV-D (not Department of Revenue, Child Support Enforcement) (J) UIFSA IV-D (Department of Revenue, Child Support Enforcement) (K) UIFSA Non-IV-D (not Department of Revenue, Child Support Enforcement) (L) Other Family Court (M) Adoption Arising Out Of Chapter 63 (N) Name Change